← Back to Learning Hub

 3.3 A Tale of Two Varietals: Camellia sinensis Botany

-All "true tea" originates from the Camellia sinensis plant, which has two primary varietals54:
+All "true tea" originates from the Camellia sinensis plant, which has two primary varietals:

 Section 4: The Brewer's Control: The Science of Caffeine Extraction

 The amount of caffeine in the dry leaf is only the potential.
 The amount of caffeine in the cup is a matter of chemistry and is ultimately controlled by the consumer.
-The final caffeine content is a product of extraction kinetics, which are dependent on temperature, time, and surface area.
 (Learn more in our Scientific Guide to Brewing).

 4.1 The Role of Temperature: Extraction Kinetics

-Caffeine is a stable molecule and is readily soluble in hot water.58 The rate and efficiency of its extraction are directly proportional to the water temperature.59
+Caffeine is readily soluble in hot water.
+The rate and efficiency of its extraction are directly proportional to the water temperature.
+Extraction at 100°C (212°F) yields the highest quantity of caffeine, while cold brewing results in a significantly lower caffeine content.

 This variable is the true and final solution to the "Black vs. Green" myth.
-The common belief that black tea is stronger is a result of cultural brewing standards, not necessarily botanical fact.
+The common belief that black tea is stronger is a result of cultural brewing standards:

-Therefore, a typical cup of black tea does have more caffeine than a typical cup of green tea, but only because the black tea was brewed at a temperature that maximizes caffeine extraction, while the green tea was brewed at a temperature that minimizes it.
+Therefore, a typical cup of black tea *does* have more caffeine, but only because it was brewed at a temperature that maximizes caffeine extraction, while the green tea was brewed at a temperature that minimizes it.

 4.2 The Impact of Time: Caffeine Release over Minutes

-Caffeine extraction is not instantaneous; it is a function of steeping time.35 The longer the tea leaves are in contact with water, the more caffeine will be extracted, up to a saturation point.61
+Caffeine extraction is not instantaneous; it is a function of steeping time.
+The longer the tea leaves are in contact with water, the more caffeine will be extracted.
+One study on green tea steeping showed a clear progression: 1 minute of steeping yielded 16 mg of caffeine, 3 minutes yielded 27 mg, and 5 minutes yielded 36 mg.

-This data is crucial for debunking the "decaf rinse" myth.
-A common belief suggests that a 30-second "washing" steep, which is then discarded, removes most of the caffeine.
-The data from69 and69 refutes this, showing a 30-second steep would remove only about 9% of the caffeine.
-To render tea "decaf" (less than 2.5% of original caffeine), one would need to boil it for nearly 10 minutes70, by which point all desirable flavor and antioxidant compounds have also been destroyed.8
+Scientific data shows a 30-second steep would remove only about 9% of the total caffeine.
+To render tea truly "decaf," one would need to boil it for nearly 10 minutes, by which point all desirable flavor has also been destroyed.

 4.3 The Form Factor: Particle Size and Surface Area

-The fine particles in a tea bag have a significantly greater total surface area than whole leaves.69 This large surface area allows water to penetrate and extract compounds much more rapidly and efficiently.69 One study directly comparing black tea bags and loose-leaf black tea under identical conditions found that the tea bags yielded significantly higher caffeine levels (39 mg) than the loose-leaf (24 mg).67 This means a cheap, low-grade tea bag may deliver a higher caffeine jolt in a 3-minute steep than a premium, whole-leaf loose tea, purely due to the physics of particle size.
+The fine particles in a tea bag have a significantly greater total surface area, allowing water to extract compounds much more rapidly.
+One study found that black tea bags yielded significantly higher caffeine levels (39 mg) than loose-leaf (24 mg) under identical conditions.
+This means a cheap tea bag may deliver a higher caffeine jolt in a 3-minute steep than a premium, whole-leaf loose tea.

 4.4 A Practical Guide to Modulating Caffeine